-FLAME Parent Report Grade 2 Unit One
+FLAME Parent Report Grade 2 Unit 2

-To the Parent of , This chart is to update you on 's current performance in math.
+To the Parent of

+This chart is to update you on ''s current performance in math.
 It includes a description of the state math standards addressed in this unit.
 Please review your child's performance using the performance summary key below.
 Please keep in mind that some standards are listed in multiple quarters because the expectation looks different at different points in the school year.
-Please reach ou concerns.
-There are activities at the end of this report that you , , , , , , , , , , , , , , , , , , , ,
+Please reach out to your child's teacher if you have any questions or concerns.
+There are activities at the end of this report that you can use to continue to support your child at home.